May 29, 2022

 In the next section, we examine some common antidepressant medications to offer a more detailed look into their distinct safety profiles.

-This causes the serotonin to remain in the synapses longer than usual and to stimulate neuron receptors more frequently.
-In the long run, these receptors become artificially overstimulated, which ultimately leads certain brain cells to decrease the quantity of serotonin receptors produced.
+This process causes the serotonin to remain in the synapses longer than usual and to stimulate neuron receptors more frequently.

-This can cause the “numb” or “robotic” feeling that some people report as an effect of chronic antidepressant use.
-Simply, chronic SSRI use can cause an individual to be unable or less able to feel true joy.
+In the long run, these receptors become artificially overstimulated, leading specific brain cells to decrease the number of serotonin receptors produced, which results in the "numb" or "robotic" feeling that some people report as an effect of chronic antidepressant use.
+Ultimately, regular SSRI use can cause an individual to be unable or less able to feel true joy.

 Some common SSRIs include: